sensorbee/docs/source/tutorial/machine_learning.rst

 describes what each statement does.

-When the statement above prints tweets, fluentd or Elasticsearch may have not been staretd yet.
+When the statement above prints tweets, fluentd or Elasticsearch may have not been started yet.
 Check they're running correctly.

 For other errors, report them to `<https://github.com/sensorbee/tutorial>`_.